housing justice

 Securing Older Adult Resources

 Securing Older Adult Resources Program (SOAR) The Securing Older Adult Resources Program (SOAR) works to improve the economic security of older adults in Maryland through direct assistance, research, advocacy, and organizing.
-Direct services include assistance with the Maryland Homeowners and Renters Property Tax Credits, earned benefit screenings, financial coaching and counseling, and consumer education on financial exploitation, common scams, and digital literacy.
-Get Help!
-Take the Homeowners' Tax Credit Take the Renters' Tax Credit Tax Credit Hotline: 443.961.6220 Register for a Digital Privacy Training Financial ...
+SOAR provides support with the Maryland Homeowners and Renters Property Tax Credits, earned benefit screenings, and financial counseling, along with consumer education focused on Maryland tax credits, financial exploitation, common scams, and digital literacy.
+You can download our program flyer here.
+"SOAR assists some of the most vulnerable Marylanders access credits and programs that they're entitled to.
+When referring clients it's great to know they are ...

 Housing Justice

 Cars & Auto Insurance Everyone has the right to safe, affordable housing free from discrimination, harassment, and code violations.
-Our Tenant Advocacy and Fair Housing programs assist thousands of people a year struggling with unsafe, illegal, or discriminatory housing situations.
-Our policy advocacy is directly shaped by the people we work with as we seek to create system change that leads to better housing for everyone.
-Homeownership is a vital aspect of wealth-building for low-and-moderate income families.
-The 2009 mortgage crisis devastated thousands of working families across Maryland who lost wealth and equity throughout the crisis.
-This ...
+Our Tenant Advocacy and Fair Housing programs assist thousands of Maryland residents each year struggling with unsafe, illegal, or discriminatory housing situations.
+Our policy advocacy is directly shaped by the people we work with as we seek to create systemic change that leads to better housing for everyone.
+Homeownership can be a vital aspect of wealth-building for low-and-moderate income families.
+The 2009 mortgage crisis devastated thousands of working families across Maryland who lost wealth and equity throughout the ...

 About

-About Us Our Values We believe in the inherent worth and dignity of all people and prioritize the needs of marginalized communities through our focus on collaboration and coalition efforts.
+About Us Our Values At Economic Action, we believe in the inherent worth and dignity of all people and prioritize the needs of marginalized communities through our focus on collaboration and coalition efforts.
 We value a data-driven, strategic, and innovative approach to justice that empowers people.
 Mission Economic Action Maryland Fund champions economic rights, equal opportunity, and housing justice through advocacy, research, and direct service.
-Vision Economic Action Maryland Fund envisions an inclusive and just economy in which all Marylanders’ basic needs are met and historical injustices ...
+Vision Economic Action Maryland Fund envisions an inclusive and just economy in which all Marylanders’ basic needs are met ...

 Go to Top